Call (905) 553-3155 or email for more information

 Rehabilitation Services Update

 Our Occupational Therapy, Physiotherapy, Speech Therapy, Massage Therapy, and Psychology (limited to psycho-educational and developmental assessments) departments are now offering some in-person sessions.
 Psychology treatment, Social Work, and Nutrition services are remaining exclusively virtual.
 In order to meet current infection control and prevention standards, and ongoing requirements for physical distancing, we are limiting the number of people in the clinic and continuing with virtual services wherever possible.
-All initial assessments and appointments will be conducted virtually, and once completed, an informed decision regarding the need for in-person sessions will be made by the clinician.
+Most initial assessments and appointments will be conducted virtually, and once completed, an informed decision regarding the need for in-person sessions will be made by the clinician.
 This is in line with the current recommendations by our clinicians’ regulatory bodies that continue to encourage providing services virtually until further notice.

 Physician Services (Primary Care & Specialists) Update